Rider Waite Tarot Deck Viva Luna Studios

 What is the Connection Between Tarot and Astrology?

-Astrology uses a lot more mathematics and star positions.
-When I first learned astrology, I had to use a stack of books including the ephemeris that would give me all the star positions for the entire century, a book that listed the daylight savings times in every single county and country in the world during specific dates, plus logarithms and calculators.
-Back then, it would take about two hours just to draw up a natal chart.
+Astrology relies heavily on mathematics and the positions of the stars.
+When I first learned astrology, I had to use a stack of books: an ephemeris that listed the positions of the stars for the entire century, a book that listed daylight saving times for every country in the world on specific dates, plus logarithms and a calculator.
+Back then, it would take about two hours to draw up a natal chart.
 Now, I do it in about 30 seconds on a computer program.

 There are similarities between Tarot and Astrology in what they can do, but differences in how you apply them.
 I turn to each for different reasons.

-- I turn to the Tarot cards for answers to a specific question, to get details of the people and situations, along with suggestions for action steps to improve an outcome.
+• I turn to the Tarot cards for answers to a specific question, for details about the people and situations, and for suggestions for action steps to improve the outcome.

-- I use Astrology to quickly understand the character and preferences of a person, observe energetic patterns, and gain awareness of opportunities and challenges present in the past and coming in the future.
+• I use Astrology to quickly understand a person’s character and preferences, observe energetic patterns, and gain awareness of opportunities and challenges from the past and those to come.

 What is the Difference between Tarot Cards and Oracle Cards

-Tarot cards are different from Oracle cards yet have a similarity.
-The Tarot has a long history with card interpretations that have traditional meanings with stored energy that has been gathered over time.
-From deck to deck of Tarot cards, the meaning of any given card will remain fairly much the same.
+Tarot cards differ from Oracle cards, yet they share a common thread.
+The Tarot has a long history of card interpretations, with traditional meanings and stored energy gathered over time.
+From deck to deck of Tarot cards, the meaning of any given card will remain pretty much the same.
 On the other hand, Oracle cards will differ from deck to deck.
-They are designed by the artist and the meanings and interpretations are uniquely given by the author or artist.
+The artist designs them, and the artist or author uniquely gives their meanings and interpretations.

-I use Tarot cards for full and detailed readings, while I use Oracle cards to receive a message, get a concept to contemplate or stimulate my imagination in some way.
+I use Tarot cards for full, detailed readings, while I use Oracle cards to receive a message, to contemplate a concept, or to spark my imagination.

 Both have their uses and their benefits.